unoplatform/uno/doc/articles/intro.md

 ## What is the Uno Platform?

 The Uno Platform is a Universal Windows Platform Bridge that allows UWP-based code (C# and XAML) to run on iOS, Android, and WebAssembly.
-It provides the full API definitions of the UWP Windows 10 October 2018 Update (17763), and the implementation of parts of the UWP API, such as **Windows.UI.Xaml**, to enable UWP applications to run on these platforms.
+It provides the full API definitions of the UWP [Windows 10 2004 (19041)](https://docs.microsoft.com/en-us/windows/uwp/whats-new/windows-10-build-19041), and the implementation of parts of the UWP API, such as **Windows.UI.Xaml**, to enable UWP applications to run on these platforms.

 This allows the use of UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [Xaml Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), to build an application as much as possible on Windows, then validate that the application runs on iOS, Android and WebAssembly.